jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 However, you may use the `return()` function to directly tell R what to return.

 :::note example
-You must assign `x` to a new variable and return it in the function body to do this.
+We want to create a function that squares the given integer.
 ```r
 # Return the value y by assigning y to x squared
 square <- function(x) {